 “Through a systematic and rigorous approach to biomarker discovery we characterize the proteome of pregnancy.
 These significant discoveries pave the way toward a paradigm shift in obstetrical care in pregnancy and open the door to the identification of women at risk for aberrant conditions of pregnancy, such as preterm birth.”Jay Boniface, Ph.D.

 Ongoing PreTRM® studies

 Prematurity Risk Assessment Combined With Clinical Interventions for Improving Neonatal outcomes (PRIME)

 - This randomized controlled trial aims to further investigate the value of implementing the PreTRM Test and treatment strategy to reduce both adverse singleton pregnancy outcomes and overall healthcare costs.

-- The PRIME study is enrolling up to 6,500 women during the 19th or 20th week of singleton pregnancies.
+- The PRIME study is enrolling up to 6,500 women during the 18th through 20th week of singleton pregnancies.

 Read publications and papers supporting the PreTRM Test.